cfpb/design-manual/identity/typography.md

 ### Body text

-Georgia should be used for the majority of body copy on the web.
-Avenir Next may be used for introductory or accent text.
-For example, Avenir is well-suited for use in tables or captions.

-Body text should provide an efficient and pleasant experience on every viewport size.
-Readable text makes good use of alignment, spacing, line length and height, and contrast.

 </div>

 <div class="content-67 content-last">

 <div class="content-25 content-first">

-#### Body (sans-serif)
+#### Subheader

 Avenir Next Regular<br/>
-16 px / 22 px line height
+18 pt / 22 pt leading

 </div>

 <div class="content-75 content-last">

-If you have received financial aid offers, use this tool to compare school data and relevant financial factors to make a more informed decision for your future.
+Use this tool to compare school data and relevant financial factors to make a more informed decision for your future.

 </div>